Spiritual Paths and Their Meditation Techniques - The Insider's Guide to The World's Best and Worst Spiritual Paths and Practices

 This extremely easy-to-read book (probably the best book I've written because it's been edited several dozen times!) doesn't pull any punches in saying what's right and wrong, what's legitimate and what isn't on the road of spiritual practice and results.
 Chakras, chi-gong, astral bodies ... they're all discussed.

-The Insider's Guide to The World's Best and Worst Spiritual Paths and Practices proves what it says and cites countless examples to back things up.
+Spiritual Paths and Their Meditation Techniques proves what it says and cites countless examples to back things up.
 If you need guidance for your own spiritual practice and a road map that cuts through New Age chatter, this is the best source to turn for your answers.
 I've included tons of information on various Western and Eastern schools to clear up the most common cofusions people have about cultivation.
 After reading this book you can finally say No! and stop wasting money on all sorts of books, seminars and teachers that make you feel good but waste your efforts.

 When you analyze the teachings, tenets and practices of many spiritual streams according to the common principles of basic cultivation science, their falsity or truthfulness becomes immediately apparent without any need of arguments.
 But to do this you need to reference basic cultivation principles -- just as this book teaches you how to do -- after which you'll rarely be misled again.
 You might even start to feel sorry for those not in the know.